jy95/torrent-files-library/README.md

 * If you're unsure if a feature would make a good addition, you can always [create an issue](https://github.com/jy95/torrent-files-library/issues/new) first.
 * We aim for 100% test coverage.
 Please write tests for any new functionality or changes.
 * Any API changes should be fully documented.
+* Make sure your code meets our linting standards.
+Run `npm run lint` to check your code.
 * Be mindful of others when making suggestions and/or code reviewing.